img

 CRYPTO

-Upgrade your hardware and software:
+Upgrade your hardware and software

-Using Two-Factor Verification And Creating Secure Passwords:
+Using Two-Factor Verification (2FA)

 2FA Electronic Frontier Foundation

-Maintaining your Cryptocurrency in a Hardware Wallet:
+Storing Cryptocurrency in a Hardware Wallet

-So How does 2FA protect Crypto?
+How does 2FA protect Crypto?

 2FA paxful

-How do Cold Wallets help in Protecting Crypto?
+How Cold Wallets protect Crypto?

 Cold wallet by Ledger